 Stakeholder meetings.
-From March 4-9, CCWI hosted separate sessions with four groups of stakeholders representing education partners (March 2), community-based organizations (March 4), business and industry (March 8), and economic development (March 8).
-Invitations were emailed to over 1,100 stakeholders and posted on the CCWI website.
-Each meeting featured an overview of the region's economy and targeted industry sectors, draft of the plan's goals and strategies, Q&A, and a facilitated discussion on their area of expertise.
-A total of 60 people attended these meetings, which were held virtually via Zoom to maximize participation (and to promote COVID-19 social distancing safety protocols).
+On April 22 and 24, 2025, CCWI hosted three virtual sessions via Zoom with groups of stakeholders representing education, community-based organization, business and industry, WIOA system partners, and economic development partners.
+Invitations were emailed to over 175 stakeholders and posted on the CCWI website.
+Each meeting featured an overview of the region's economy and targeted industry sectors, draft of the plan's goals and strategies, Q&A, and a facilitated discussion of the strategic vision and proposed strategies for the Local Plan.
+A total of 15 stakeholders outside of CCWI staff, board, and contractors attended these meetings.
+Additionally, CCWI gathered stakeholder input informally throughout the year as well from stakeholders at regularly scheduled meetings.
+Feedback on programs and services throughout the year was used to inform strategies for the Local Plan.